ombg/imgdb_conv/Part_V_nn-1.md

 - We do not count the input layer when we say N-layer Neural Network.
 - It seems to be that "Multilayer Perceptron" (MLP) is just another word for NN.
 - The output layer does not have an activation function.
 This layer represents the class scores or regression results.
+I think you use the loss function's output as the final result which you compare with your target or labels (by using either cross entropy or hinge loss).
 - Size of a NN:
     - Number of neurons (without input layer)
     - Number of learnable parameters (weights plus biases.)
 These are basically all edges in the graph.